Cookie

 Assign Property

-You can get/set the property of a cookie as if it's a normal object, the reactivity model will sync the cookie value automatically.
+You can get/set the property of a cookie like any normal object, the reactivity model synchronizes the cookie value automatically.

 // get